M4L-Lab/LCMC/README.md

 # LCMC
-Efficiently find alloy ground states with Long Chain Monte Carlo.
+Introducing Long Chain Monte Carlo (LCMC).
 Our modified MCMC uses multiple prev states for improved results without added computational costs.
 Try it now and see the difference